Keyboard shortcuts

 Validation rules

-1. Positive dimensions: pitch_mm, marker_outer_radius_mm, marker_inner_radius_mm, and marker_ring_width_mm must all be finite and positive.
+1. Positive dimensions: pitch_mm, both ring radii, and (for coded targets) ring_width_mm must be finite and positive.

-3. Positive code band: The outer edge of the inner ring must stay inside the inner edge of the outer ring, so the annular code band has non-zero width.
+3. Positive code band: for coded markers, the outer edge of the inner ring stroke must stay inside the inner edge of the outer ring stroke, so the code band has non-zero width.

-4. Non-overlapping printed markers: The full printed marker diameter, including ring stroke width, must be smaller than the nearest-neighbor distance (pitch * sqrt(3)).
+4. Non-overlapping markers: the drawn marker diameter (including ring stroke) must be smaller than the minimum center spacing (pitch * sqrt(3) for hex).

 Board generation